systemics/cuttlefish/docs/notes/NOTES.md

 - Edit
   * Use your favorite editor to make a change to the source code of the program.

-- Sync
+- Sync (optional)
   * Ensure all local headers, libraries, and configuration files are identical to those on each of the cells.
 This may be accomplished using [rsync][].
+This only needs to be done after some library or package is installed to the cluster cells.

 - Compile/Link
   * Use your cross-compiler environment to compile and link your program.